-Swimming pool accident and illness claim solicitors.
+Swimming pool injury claim specialists.

 If you have suffered a personal injury, or illness, whilst using a swimming pool, or any of the other facilities within a swimming baths, if the injury was caused by the negligence of someone else, you most likely have the right to make a claim for personal injury compensation.